the-crypt-keeper/toe2toe/README.md

-# Tic-Tac-Toe LLM Evaluation System
+# toe2toe: A Tic-Tac-Toe LLM Evaluation System

 This project implements a system to evaluate the ability of large language models (LLMs) to play Tic-Tac-Toe.
 It provides a framework for testing and comparing different LLM-based players against each other or against an ideal player implementation.